0renlyhuang/EasyCommit/README.md

 # Support
-If you have any problems you can open a issue on this repository.
+If you have any problems you can open an issue on this repository.

 # License
 Easy Commit is distributed under [MIT License](/LICENSE).